ziap/2048-tdl/readme.md

  - λ = 0.5

 ## Optimizations
- To achieve high speed and fast learning, both the agent and training code is heavily optimized:
+ To achieve high speed and fast learning, both the agent and training code are heavily optimized:

  - 64-bit bitboard representation.
  - Table lookup for movement and reward.